self esteem & confidence

 Self-Compassion.
-Be true to yourself when you evaluate your personal beliefs ideas, and negativity about your body and the bodies you see around you.
+Be true to yourself when you evaluate your personal beliefs, ideas and negativity about your body and the bodies you see around you.

 Process body trauma with support.
-Sometimes body image issues can be caused by to past trauma.
+Sometimes body image issues can be caused by past trauma.
 Trauma could present itself in the form of abuse, rejection, taunting or abandonment.
 To heal this pain is a difficult process, so it is recommended to work through it with a therapist.

 Tolerate negative body talk without acting on it.
 It takes more than a day to process and recover from body image struggles.
 It will take some time to love your body, and acknowledging this is an important step.
 There will be times that negative body talk may feel inevitable, but it is important to resist the temptation of reverting back to old habits.
-Learn to refute your statements, or decide to not listen to any negative talk.
+Learn to refute your statements or decide to not listen to any negative talk.

 Understand the deeper meanings.
-Negative body talk can be symptom of eating disorders, just like binges are.
+Negative body talk can be a symptom of eating disorders, just like binges are.
 You may find deeper meaning behind phrases like “I am so fat” (I feel worthless) or “I must lose weight” (My life lacks meaning).
 When these thoughts occur, recognize them as representative of larger issues, and work to understand them.

 Write your body a letter.
 Remember to thank your body for all the work it does for you.
 Appreciate the life that you have!
 Write to your body as if it is your soulmate.
 Your body truly is your soul’s companion.

-How I Help Patients Boost Their Confidence:
+How We Help Patients Boost Their Confidence

 The more confidence you have to make a change, the more successful you will be.
 Although many people have doubts about their ability to lose weight and keep it off, it can be done.
 You can do it!

 On a scale of 0 to 10, how confident are you that you will be able to change your eating and physical activity to control your weight?

 Some suggestions about ways to strengthen your confidence